-Following previous work \cite{bruno2019, recchiuto2020, papadopoulos2020}, the system has been designed with the capability of conversing with the users taking into account their cultural background, by relying on a framework for cultural knowledge representation that relies on the Ontology implemented in OWL 2.
+Following previous work \cite{bruno2019, recchiuto2020, papadopoulos2020}, the system has been designed with the capability of conversing with the users taking into account their cultural background, by relying on a framework for cultural knowledge representation based on an OWL 2 Ontology.
 According to the Description Logics formalism, concepts (i.e., conversation topics that the system is capable of talking about) and their mutual relations are stored in the terminological box (TBox) of the Ontology.
 Instead, instances of concepts and their associated data (e.g., chunks of sentences automatically composed to enable the system to talk about the corresponding topics) are stored in the assertional box (ABox).

 To deal with representations of the world that may vary across different cultures \cite{carrithers2010}, the Ontology is organized into three layers (as explained more in detail in \cite{recchiuto2020, bruno2019}).
-The TBox (Figure \ref{fig:three-layers}) encodes concepts at a generic, culture-agnostic level and includes concepts that are typical of all cultures considered, whichever the cultural identity of the user is, to avoid stereotypes.
+The TBox (Figure \ref{fig:three-layers}) encodes concepts at a generic, culture-agnostic level and includes concepts that exist across all cultures considered, whichever the cultural identity of the user is, to avoid stereotypes.
 Consider beverages: the system may initially guess the user's preferred beverages depending on the country they live in.
 Nevertheless, it should be open to considering choices that may be less likely for a given culture, as the user explicitly declares their attitude towards them.
 For instance, the system may initially infer that an English person may be more interested to talk about \texttt{Tea} rather than \texttt{Coffee}, and the opposite may be initially inferred for an Italian user.
 However, during the conversation, initial assumptions may be revised.
-This mechanism leads to a fully personalized representation of the user's attitude towards all concepts in the TBox to be used for conversation.
+This mechanism leads to a stereotype-free, fully personalized representation of the user's attitude towards all concepts in the TBox to be used for conversation.